zxing-cpp/zxing-cpp/wrappers/python/README.md

 	svg_file.write(svg)
 ```

-To get a full list of available parameters for `read_barcodes` and `create_barcode` as well as the properties of the Barcode objects, have a look at the `PYBIND11_MODULE` definition in [this c++ source file](https://github.com/zxing-cpp/zxing-cpp/blob/master/wrappers/python/zxing.cpp).
+To get a full list of available parameters for `read_barcodes` and `create_barcode` as well as the properties of the Barcode objects, have a look at the `nanobind` module definition in [this C++ source file](https://github.com/zxing-cpp/zxing-cpp/blob/master/wrappers/python/zxing.cpp).